Voyages of Christopher Columbus: Slavery, settlers, and tribute

 Columbus's tribute system was described by his son Ferdinand: "In the Cibao, where the gold mines were, every person of fourteen years of age or upward was to pay a large hawk's bell of gold dust; all others were each to pay 25 pounds of cotton.
 Whenever an Indian delivered his tribute, he was to receive a brass or copper token which he must wear about his neck as proof that he had made his payment; any Indian found without such a token was to be punished."
-The monarchs, who suggested the tokens, called for a light punishment, but any Indian found without a copper token had their hands cut off, which was a likely death sentence.
-Since there was no abundance of gold on the island, the natives had no chance of meeting Columbus's quota and thousands are reported to have committed suicide.
+The monarchs, who suggested the tokens, called for a light punishment, which was a likely death sentence.
+Since there was no abundance of gold on the island, the Natives had no chance of meeting Columbus's quota and thousands are reported to have committed suicide.
 By 1497, the tribute system had all but collapsed.

-Columbus became ill in 1495, and during this time, his troops acted out of order, enacting cruelties on the natives, including torturing them to learn where the supposed gold was.
-When he recovered, he led men and dogs to hunt down natives who fled their forced duties, killing them or cutting off their hands as a warning to others.
-Brutalities and murders were carried out even against natives who were sick and unarmed.
-In addition, Spanish colonists under Columbus's rule began to buy and sell natives as slaves, including children.
+Columbus became ill in 1495, and when he recovered, he led men and dogs to hunt down Natives who fled their forced duties, killing them or cutting off their hands as a warning to others.

 The Spanish fleet departed La Isabela on 10 March 1496.
-Again set back by unfavorable trade winds, supplies began to run low; on 10 April, Columbus requested food from the natives of Guadeloupe.
+Again set back by unfavorable trade winds, supplies began to run low; on 10 April, Columbus requested food from the Natives of Guadeloupe.
 Upon going ashore, the Spaniards were ambushed by arrows; in response, they destroyed some huts.
 They then held a group of 13 native women and children hostage to force a sale of cassava.
 The Niña and India left Guadeloupe on 20 April.
-On 8 June, the fleeted landed at Portugal, near Odemira, and returned to Spain via the Bay of Cádiz on 11 June.
+On 8 June, the fleet landed at Portugal, near Odemira, and returned to Spain via the Bay of Cádiz on 11 June.